5+ - 5+

 opener has seen a 3N bid or * by his partner and an intervention

-is made by an opponent the four steps follow BETA usual standards in
+is made by an opponent the four steps follow our usua standard in